 HOW IS A SLIP-AND-FALL SETTLEMENT CALCULATED?

-Calculating a typical settlement for slip-and-fall injuries requires taking the following factors into account:
+Calculating a slip and fall settlement requires taking the following factors into account:

 - The lifelong impact of the fall injuries

 - The available insurance coverage and assets of the defendant

 - The defendant’s conduct leading up to and surrounding the fall

 - Whether the fall victim shares fault for the fall

 The damages that may be available after a fall include the following:

 - Medical expenses

 - Non-economic damages